Ahhhhh. Two momentous things for you today!

 The slate frame I’m going to show you today is a little different from most – in fact, I’d say it’s different from any other slate frame I’ve tried.
 And it falls into the just right category.

 It’s strong, it’s light, it’s beautiful.
 It’s perfectly functional.
 And it has a little variation to it that makes it slightly quicker to set up than most slate frames.

-This particular frame comes from Mark Harris of Mythic Crafts.
+This particular frame comes from Mythic Crafts, which is no longer in business.

 Tanja Berlin dropped me a line about Mark a while ago.
 I couldn’t wait to get my hands on one of his frames!
 He kindly offered to send me one to try, and…well.
 What’s a gal to do?
 I couldn’t say no!

 The frames are made from European beech wood, a strong wood that is quite light – and therefore, ideal for putting up with the strain that fabric puts on a slate frame, without adding any strain to the embroiderer from excess weight.